 Underlying this question was my passion to help people work together in an effective and fulfilling way.
 A plan emerged: A master’s in Conflict Resolution, Emotional Intelligence Training and turn passion into profession.
 At first, I was convinced my past as a priest had little to offer to non-religious environments such as a the workplace.

-Ever since, I draw on this experience to help organizations improve team performance.
+Continually, I draw on this experience to help organizations improve team performance.

-Today, I collaborate with IESE Buisiness School and offer effective team-playing workshops, leadership coaching, keynote speeches and event facilitation in English, Spanish and Portuguese mainly to international brands like Citibank, Ebay, Henkel, HP, King.com and Paypal.
+Today, I collaborate with IESE Buisiness School and offer effective team-playing workshops, leadership coaching, keynote speeches and event facilitation in English, Spanish and Portuguese mainly to international brands including Citibank, Ebay, Henkel, HP, King.com and Paypal.